sergio-sanz-rodriguez/Skin-Cancer-Detection/README.md

 - **Public Score (~28% of test data)**: 0.1649
 - **Private Score (~72% of test data)**: 0.1516

-As can be seen, the pAUC score obtained during training is quite similar to that obtained using 28% of the (blind) test data set.
-However, the model performance decreases about 8% in the remaining test samples.
+As can be seen, the pAUC score obtained during training is quite similar to that obtained using 28% of the (blind) test dataset.
+However, the model performance decreases by about 8% on the remaining test samples.

 ### 6.3.
 Description of the Notebooks